Pratibhaofficial/Spam-sms/README.md

 ## ⭐ Conclusion

-This project demonstrates the complete pipeline of a Machine Learning solution — from data preprocessing and model building to deployment using Streamlit.
+This project demonstrates a complete machine learning workflow — from preprocessing and model building to evaluation and deployment using Streamlit.

 ---